Update - June 2018

 During the 2016 public consultation, we committed to putting in place measures to reduce the impact of traffic noise on residents once the M11 Junction 7A scheme is in place.
 This is why we are proposing the installation of noise barriers along parts of Gilden Way and Sheering Road.
 Find out more about our proposed noise barriers.

-In addition to installing the noise barriers, we are proposing the removal of the underpass under Gilden Way between The Oxleys and Gilden Close.
-Find out more about the proposed removal of the underpass.
+In addition to installing the noise barriers, we were proposing the removal of the underpass under Gilden Way between The Oxleys and Gilden Close.
+Having considered feedback from residents, this underpass removal proposal is under review.

 Orders Exhibition public drop-in events, 11-12 May 2018